You’ve recently been stopped by the police and accused of DWI. A million thoughts are probably racing through your head. You’re probably very scared:

 Talk to your friends, family, and acquaintances – especially if they saw you right before, right after, or even during your stop.
 Ask them if they would be willing to testify on your behalf in court.
 Witnesses can go a long way to strengthen your defense, so gather as many as you can.
 Your attorney will want to give their statements- because people forget things rather quickly.
 A drinking or non-drunk alibi witness can make the difference between guilty and not guilty.

 Hire the Best DWI Lawyer

 The most important decision you’ll make for your DWI case is which lawyer will defend you in court.
 DWI cases involve a lot of technical details and very different and specific procedures.
 In fact, the alcohol tests that are normally the main piece of evidence MUST follow specific scientific procedures, if they do not the evidence could be invalidated.
 Knowing the science behind the tests is the only way an attorney can challenge those results; knowing the science better than the police or the DA is what allows an attorney to win those challenges.

 Your DWI case is likely among the most stressful events of your life.
 It’s natural to obsess over the consequences and the outcome.
 Let your attorney take care of the details.
 Make sure to maintain good communication with your attorney and ask about anything that might concern you.
-An experienced attorney will fight for you case, and can take much of the stress and burden off your shoulders.
+An experienced attorney will fight for your case and can take much of the stress and burden off your shoulders.
 So try to live your life normally.

 The Attorneys at Dummit Fradin Attorneys at Law have been defending DWI cases for over 30 years.
 We would love to represent you and help get the best possible result for your case.
 Contact us today to schedule a free DWI consultation.